Star Tours: Pre-show

+Ride experience

+As the doors close, the bumbling pilot droid of the ship, RX-24 or Rex (voiced by Paul Reubens), appears on the side screen and chats to the guests about the trip as R2-D2 is loaded onto the spacecraft.

 Rex lowers the cockpit shield, and the hangar crew activate the flight platform.
 All goes well until a slight mistake on Captain Rex's part sends the starspeeder crashing into the maintenance bay doors and plummeting into the maintenance yard.
 They barely crash into the control room and nearly collide with a giant mechanical arm.
 Once in space, Rex asks R2-D2 to make the jump to lightspeed.
 However, the ship accidentally passes the Endor moon and instead gets caught inside a comet cluster.
 The ship gets hit by several comets before getting trapped in one of the larger comets.
 The StarSpeeder weaves its way through the comet and escapes by crashing through one of the walls.
 Upon escaping the comet, however, the ship encounters a Star Destroyer of the Imperial remnant.

 The StarSpeeder gets caught in its tractor beam, but manages to get loose when a New Republic X-wing fighter provides assistance by destroying the tractor beam generator.
 Soon the StarSpeeder accompanies the Republic fleet on an assault on the Death Star III (later revealed by Leland Chee in 2013 to be a habitation sphere disguised as a Death Star in a plot by an Imperial warlord to distract the New Republic).
 Rex uses the StarSpeeder's lasers to eliminate several TIE fighters while a Republic pilot destroys the Death Star in the same manner as Luke Skywalker by firing two proton torpedoes into the exhaust port.
 The X-wings jump to lightspeed as the Death Star explodes, and a final lightspeed jump sends the StarSpeeder back to the spaceport, nearly colliding with a fuel truck in the hangar and sending a Star Tours employee ducking under his desk.
 As the cockpit shield raises and cuts off Rex as he apologizes for the near-fatal flight, C-3PO instructs the passengers on the exit procedure and thanks them, oblivious to the perils they had faced.
 The exit doors opposite the entrance then open and the passengers proceed across another set of bridges into the exit hall towards the Star Trader gift shop.